 Clean the tank once a month just like any other aquarium.
 Get a kit (net, scrubbers, etc.) and clean inside (algae) and outside.
 Do not forget to test the water parameters and do water changes accordingly.

 Basic Tank Equipment (links to check the price on Amazon)

 Sexing African Dwarf Frogs

 It is rather easy to tell the difference between males and females.

 - Males are slim and smaller than females.
 The females are often 30 – 40% larger than males when fully mature.
-They have also pear-shaped bodies because their abdomens fill with eggs as they reach a mating stage.
+They have also pear-shaped bodies because their abdomens fill with eggs as they reach the mating stage.

 - Females have a small little tail in between the legs.

 - Males have a red/whitish bump near their armpit.
 They are on both sides.
 These are so-called breeding glands.
-These breeding glands secrete pheromone to attract the females.
+These breeding glands secrete pheromones to attract the females.
 They develop during sexual maturation and enlarge during the breeding season.